 6 Best Practices to Follow When Hiring Freelancers

-Hiring freelancers is a key part of a successful project-based work environment.
-Many business organizations are moving to a new model of hiring that incorporates both freelancers as well as full-time employees.
+Including freelancers in a company’s workforce is a key part of a successful project-based work environment.
+Many organizations are moving to a blended model of high-value freelancers along with full-time employees.

-Freelancers can bring many benefits to your company.
-They add workforce flexibility and add skills that might not be present in your current workforce.
+Freelancers offer many benefits to your company.
+They support workforce flexibility and add skills that might not be present in your current workforce or available through full-time hires.
 Here are six tips for finding, engaging, and managing freelance talent.

 1. Understand the Difference Between Freelancers and Employees

-Freelancer can mean a lot of different things.
+“Freelancer” can mean a lot of different things.
 As a group, freelancers include workers who might call themselves consultants, contractors, independents, or entrepreneurs.
 But from a legal standpoint, all of these workers fall under the term “independent contractor.”
-In other words, these are people who operate their own business and may perform work for several clients.
+In other words, these are people who operate their own businesses and may offer services to several clients.
 The key differences between freelancers and employees are:

 • Expertise: Freelancers bring specialized expertise to a project or a task.
 Employees receive training for their job duties.

 • Oversight: Freelancers can decide when, where, and how they work.
 (Unless, of course, it’s otherwise noted in a signed contract.)
-Employees tend to receive instructional oversight from a manager.
+Employees receive direct oversight from a manager.

 • Payment: When you hire freelancers, they’ll submit invoices for their work.
 Typically, they will negotiate payment terms of their contract before beginning work.
 Employees are either salaried or paid hourly.

-• Taxes and Benefits: Freelancers pay self-employment (SE) tax.
+• Taxes and Benefits: Freelancers pay self-employment tax.
 This includes both the employer and employee halves of Social Security and Medicare (FICA).
 As a client, you don’t have to withhold taxes for them like you would with a W-2 employee.
-Freelancers are also responsible for providing their own benefits like health insurance or retirement.
+Freelancers are also responsible for providing their own benefits such as health insurance or retirement.

 Employment Types: Determine if You Need an Independent Contractor, Temp, or Employee